Sanglorian/orcus/Orcus Rulebook - current.md

 The three forms of unwilling movement are:

-* *Push X:* The creature is moved X squares, as the attacker chooses, but each move must be away from the attacker (or from the origin of the attack, if it is a Far attack).
+* *Push X:* The creature is moved X squares, as the attacker chooses, but each move must be away from the attacker (or from the origin of the attack, if it is a far attack).
-* *Pull X:* The creature is moved X squares, as the attacker chooses, but each move must be towards the attacker (or towards the origin of the attack, if it is a Far attack)
+* *Pull X:* The creature is moved X squares, as the attacker chooses, but each move must be towards the attacker (or towards the origin of the attack, if it is a far attack)
 * *Shunt X:* The creature is moved X squares, as the attacker chooses.

 ## Overland Movement